nzakas/understandinges6/manuscript/03-Functions.md

 This time, changing `first` and `second` doesn't affect `arguments`, so the output behaves as you'd normally expect it to.

-The `arguments` object in a function using ECMAScript 6 default parameters, however, will always behave in the same manner as ECMAScript 5 strict mode, regardless of whether the function is explicitly running in strict mode.
-The presence of default parameters triggers the `arguments` object to remain detached from the named parameters.
+The `arguments` object in a function using ECMAScript 6 default parameter values, however, will always behave in the same manner as ECMAScript 5 strict mode, regardless of whether the function is explicitly running in strict mode.
+The presence of default parameter values triggers the `arguments` object to remain detached from the named parameters.
 This is a subtle but important detail because of how the `arguments` object may be used.
 Consider the following:

 ```js
 // not in strict mode